zinkowinko/mc/README.md

-if your reading this go to https://gn-math.github.io for alot more games (games no one has)
+if your reading this go to https://grocerybear.lat for games